Anku5hk/Programmers_guide_to_Python/book.md

 ```
 ### 3.2 Tuple
 * Are ordered collection of sequence of items similar to lists.
 But unlike list they are Immutable (items cannot be altered/deleted), so they are preferred when data should not be changed.
 They are data efficient than *list* and are slightly faster than *list*.
 Indexing, Slicing is supported and they are iterable objects just like lists, but no tuple comprehension (it becomes a generator).
-* They are used to store different data type items, unlike list which are mostly used for storing similar items, but either way is also valid.
+* They are mostly used to store different data type items, unlike list which are mostly used for storing similar items, but either way is also valid.
 ```Python
 ## create tuple
 my_tuple = (1,2,3,'we','are','one',5.0)